gastonrodrig/gastonrodrig/README.md

 🏫 I'm studying at Ricardo Palma University (4th year).

-🥸 I’m currently learning SwiftUI.
+🥸 I’m currently learning MaterialUI, and React with Redux.

 😇 I’m looking for help with Quasar Framework.

-🤓 Ask me about Firebase, Supabase Services and Expo.
+🤓 Ask me about Firebase, Supabase Services and Expo Framework.

 🧍🏻‍♂️ How to reach me: gaston.rodriguez0410@gmail.com